logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 If you want to send notifications or emails when the rule is triggered, choose notification endpoints.
-This isn't required, though—triggered rules are still logged and searchable in Kibana.
+This isn't required, though—triggered rules are still logged and searchable in OpenSearch Dashboards.

 Choose the endpoints or email addresses to notify under _Who to send it to_.
 If you need help adding a new endpoint,